harrrshall/LLAMA_-from_scratch/README.md

 # LLAMA_from_scratch
-For the sake of learning, I'm implementing LLAMA from the ground up in my own way
+For the sake of learning, I'm implementing LLAMA from the ground up in my own way.

 Note:-  The current code is in a just clean, simple and minimalistic implementation of [llama](https://github.com/facebookresearch/llama/blob/main/llama/model.py)